CSI Ocean app icon

 no marketing-speak.

 • Yes.
 There is no paid tier, no premium dataset, and no advertising.
-The project is funded by a research programme so the app can stay free for the people doing the work.
+The project is funded by Nat Geo, so the app can stay free for the people doing the work.

 • No. The capture wizard is designed for first-time observers.
 You'll be guided through every step, with optional advanced fields you can skip until you want them.
 If you have scientific training, the metadata is rich enough for research-grade observations.

 • The detection model flags suspected microplastic particles and assigns a confidence band: high, medium, or low.
 It is intended as a screening aid, not a substitute for laboratory confirmation.
-Researchers can filter by confidence and by data-quality tag (Casual, Needs ID, Research).
+Researchers using observations for analysis can filter by confidence and by data-quality tag (Casual, Needs ID, Research).

 Free, on iOS and Android